danesparza/neopixel_lightning/README.md

 # neopixel_lightning
-Ambience and lightning effects using neopixels
+Ambience and lightning effects using neopixel strip